Duhemm/sbt-errors-summary/README.md

 # Installation

-Simply add the following to your sbt configuration:
+To enable this plugin globally, simply put the following in `~/.sbt/0.13/plugins/plugins.sbt`:

 ```scala
 addSbtPlugin("org.duhemm" % "sbt-errors-summary" % "0.3.0")
 ```

+You can also enable it for a specific project by putting the same line in `project/plugins.sbt` in your sbt project.

 # Changelog